ssut/DirectLinksChrome/README.md

 ### Report a bug or Add a new filter

-DiurectLinks uses GitHub's issue tracker, please refer to the [Issues](https://github.com/ssut/DirectLinksChrome/issues).
+DirectLinks uses GitHub's issue tracker, please refer to the [Issues](https://github.com/ssut/DirectLinksChrome/issues).

 ### Contributing your source code
 Fork this project and send me a pull request like other repositories.